 When prompted, provide the client ID and client secret for the Oracle Identity Cloud Service application, and then click Continue.Where do I find the client ID and client secret?

 The client ID and client secret are stored in Oracle Identity Cloud Service.
 To get this information:

-- Sign in to the Oracle Identity Cloud Service console through My Services.
+- Sign in to the Oracle Identity Cloud Service console.

 - In the Identity Cloud Service console, click Applications.
 The list of trusted applications is displayed.

 Expand General Information.
 The client ID is displayed.
 Click Show Secret to display the client secret.

 Allow several minutes for the changes to take effect.